spurin/cncf-psi-k8s-linux-simulator/README.md

 Click the link, authenticate with your Google credentials, you don't need to 'Trust' the image (i.e. share your credentials) for all of the functionality to work.
 Once launced, follow the short tutorial on the right hand side!

-If for any reason, the tutorial is interrupted with an error message or does not appear (which can happen Google are tweaking the platform), from the terminal run -
+If for any reason, the tutorial is interrupted with an error message or does not appear (which can happen Google is tweaking the platform), from the terminal run -

 ```teachme tutorial.md```